-Our products are currently used by our customers to produce modems, telephone equipment, mobile telephones, various wireless devices, and optical networking equipment.
-We rely on our customers to provide hardware, software, intellectual property indemnification and other technical support for the devices that use our products.
+Our products are currently used by our customers to produce modems for personal computers, wireless telephones and optical networking equipment.
+We rely on our customers to provide hardware, software and other technical support for the devices that use our products.
 If our customers do not provide the required functionality or if our customers do not provide satisfactory support for their products, the demand for these devices that incorporate our products may diminish.
 Any reduction in the demand for these devices would significantly reduce our revenues.